 “The new Data Protection Bill will give us one of the most robust, yet dynamic, set of data laws in the world.” – Matt Hancock

-To comply with GDPR it is important to understand which parts are likely to affect you or your organization, for example some but not all organizations will have to consider employing a person in the position of Data Protection Officer to help with compliance.
+To comply with GDPR it is important to understand which parts are likely to affect you or your organisation, for example some but not all organisations will have to consider employing a person in the position of Data Protection Officer to help with compliance.

-An area that all organizations will have to comply with is updating processes around consent to the use of personal data.
-Organizations must be given clear and ‘unambiguous’ consent and must ensure that the purpose of data collection is clear and available, processes must also be put in place to be able to track consent and for consent to be easily withdrawn by the data subject.
+An area that all organisations will have to comply with is updating processes around consent to the use of personal data.
+Organisations must be given clear and ‘unambiguous’ consent and must ensure that the purpose of data collection is clear and available, processes must also be put in place to be able to track consent and for consent to be easily withdrawn by the data subject.

-Due diligence must also be taken by organizations to ensure that the managed service providers and contractors they work with are not putting the organization at risk of data breach.
-It is stated in the regulation that ‘technical and organization measures’ must have been taken.
+Due diligence must also be taken by organisations to ensure that the managed service providers and contractors they work with are not putting the organisation at risk of data breach.
+It is stated in the regulation that ‘technical and organisation measures’ must have been taken.

-Under the regulation, organizations must appoint a DPO if they are a public authority, carry out monitoring of individuals on a large scale or process special categories of data on a large scale.
+Under the regulation, organisations must appoint a DPO if they are a public authority, carry out monitoring of individuals on a large scale or process special categories of data on a large scale.

-Redstor will be partnering with GDPR365, to ensure all organizations are prepared for the new Data Protection Bill and the GDPR.
-GDPR365 gives organizations a platform to review and organize their processes to ensure they are GDPR compliant and to provide a framework for new documentation needed under the regulation.
-To learn more about GDPR and GDPR365, register for daily email lessons here.
+Redstor will be partnering with GDPR365, to ensure all organisations are prepared for the new Data Protection Bill and the GDPR.
+GDPR365 gives organisations a platform to review and organise their processes to ensure they are GDPR compliant and to provide a framework for new documentation needed under the regulation.

 Alternatively, download the GDPR White paper.